LovelaceAcademy/Learn/_posts/2021-10-25-cardano-developer-vocabulary.markdown

 ## Cryptography
 As with most Blockchains, two main cryptographic primitives are used, **hash functions** and **public key or asymmetric cryptography**.
 Specific algorithms are used below.
 ### Blake2b
-Cardano uses the [Blake2b](https://datatracker.ietf.org/doc/html/rfc7693) as a fast hashing algorithm to generate hash digests (_unique_ fixed-length fingerprints) of commonly used objects in Cardano such as transactions, scripts and addresses.
-In particular Blake2b-160, Blake2b-224, Blake2b-256 and Blake2b-512 which generate 160bit, 224bit, 256bit and 512bit digests respectively.
+Cardano uses the [Blake2b](https://datatracker.ietf.org/doc/html/rfc7693) as a fast hashing algorithm to generate hash digests (_unique_ fixed-length fingerprints) of commonly used objects in Cardano.
+In particular Blake2b-160 for native asset IDs, Blake2b-224 for keys or scripts, Blake2b-256 for transactions and Blake2b-512 for wallet checksums.
 ### Ed25519
 As mentioned in our page [Wallet Basics: Keys and Addresses ](https://learn.lovelace.academy/getting-started/keys-and-addresses/), Cardano uses [Ed25519](https://datatracker.ietf.org/doc/html/rfc8032) private signing and public verification key pairs heavily for the digital signatures validating transactions and blocks.